arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 7. Pulled icons
 8. Changing default styles of icons like color and stroke

-## Changing size of fontawesome icons in Angular
+## Changing size of Font Awesome icons in Angular

-We can change the size of fontawesome icons in Angular using `size` property of `fa-icon` selector.
+We can change the size of Font Awesome icons in Angular using `size` property of `fa-icon` selector.

-Normally fontawesome icons inherit the size of parent container.
+Normally Font Awesome icons inherit the size of parent container.
 By using size property we can relatively increase or decrease the size of icons with respect to the inherited `font-size`.

 ```
 <div style="font-size:15px;color:red">